jackdeterman/Power_Outage_Economic_Analysis/README.md

 A __high__ F-value suggests that the between-group variance is significantly larger than the within-group variance.
 This implies that the group means are not all the same; in other words, at least one group mean is significantly different from the others.
 The differences observed between groups are likely not due to chance alone.

 A __low__ F-value suggests that the between-group variance is not much larger than the within-group variance, indicating that any differences in group means could likely be due to random variation rather than an effect of the categorical variable.

+With this in mind, we will conduct a permutation test, using the ANOVA F-statistic as our test-statistic, and comparing our simulated tests with our observed statistic.

+### Permutation Test